davidmasek/beacon/README-dev.md

 - 🟢 web GUI
   - 🟢 display the main information
   - ~~should also support management~~
-    - management will currently be supported only by CLI
+    - management will currently be supported only by config files
   - 🟡 support auth
   - 🟢 unify ports - run on same port as HB listener
 - 🟡 website monitor
-  - needs more testing
+  - yellow to keep an eye on testing/hardening
 - 🟡 reports
+  - yellow to keep eye on UX
   - 🟢 basic flow
   - 🟢 should take config file into account (currently only looks at DB)
 - 🟡 heartbeat/website management
+  - yellow - works, but need to decide if we want more features
   - 🟢 specified in config
   - 🟡 some support for "manual" services without config - for heartbeats only
     - up to debate if these should be kept
   - 🟤 delete old/unused service
 - 🟡 periodic website checking
+  -  yellow to keep an eye on testing/hardening
   - 🟢 basic version done
   - 🟢 should decouple "web scraping" and reporting
-  - requires more work to be nice
 - 🟡 user management
   - 🟢 DB prepared
   - would enable multi-user server